 There are two types of concessionary bus fares – statutory concessions (i.e. those which local authorities must provide in accordance with national legislation) and non-statutory, discretionary concessions (i.e. those which local authorities can provide from their own funds if they so wish).

-The basic statutory concession in England provides for free bus travel for older and disabled people during off-peak times.
-The eligible age for the concession is rising to 66 by October 2020 and currently stands at around 62.5 – your entitlement to the concession will depend on when you were born.
+The basic statutory concession in England provides for free bus travel for older and disabled people during off-peak times (i.e. between 0930 and 2300 on weekdays and at any time at weekends and on Bank Holidays).
+The eligible age for the concession is rising to 66 by October 2020 in line with increases to the state pension age.

 Commons Briefing papers SN01499